Resilience

 2. For each dependency, explain the risk: what happens if this API call fails during a service impairment?

-3. Suggest a data-plane-only alternative where possible (e.g. pre-provisioned standby instead of launching new instances)
+3. Suggest a data plane only alternative where possible (e.g. standby provisioned ahead of time instead of launching new instances)

 4. Rate the overall runbook on a scale of 1-5 for control plane independence